petershin/liferay-learn/docs/liferay-cloud/latest/en/build-and-deploy/automatically-deploying-ci-service-builds.md

 If desired, you can configure automatic deployment by editing the `LCP_CI_DEPLOY_BRANCH` and `LCP_CI_DEPLOY_TARGET` variables via the Liferay Cloud Console:

-1. Navigate to the `infra` environment for your Liferay Cloud Project.
+1. Navigate to the `infra` environment for your Liferay Cloud Project to see its environment variables.

-1. Go to the *CI* service's page, and click on the *Environment Variables* tab.

    ![Go to the CI service's page, and click on the Environment Variables tab](./automatically-deploying-ci-service-builds/images/01.png)